 ✔️ Safety Practices

-• Protective Gear: Always wear gloves and armguards to protect against blisters, burns, and string slap injuries.
+• Protective Gear: Always wear gloves and arm guards to protect against blisters, burns, and string slap injuries.
 However, padded gloves with adequate protection and flexibility should be searched for.

 • Clear Shooting Line: Before shooting, do not shoot where someone can be within your line of fire.
 It’s also important to always announce your shot to others on the boat or nearby.

 • Safe Handling: Even when your bow is not loaded, always keep your bow pointed in a safe direction.
-Don't dry fire (shoot the string without an arrow or arrow); you can damage your bow.
+Don't dry fire (shoot the string without an arrow); you can damage your bow.

 Pro Tip: Keep a small first aid kit for minor injuries and an emergency tool kit for on-the-spot equipment repairs.